 Pit Bull Awareness Coalition

-The Pit Bull Awareness Coalition is a project of Animal Rescue of Tidewater and is comprised of local animal rescue groups, animal’s rights advocates, trainers and responsible “Bully Breed” owners from Southside Hampton Roads, Virginia.
+The Pit Bull Awareness Coalition is a project of Animal Resources of Tidewater and is comprised of local animal rescue groups, animal’s rights advocates, trainers and responsible “Bully Breed” owners from Southside Hampton Roads, Virginia.
 All of our Ambassador Dogs are trained and have received their AKC Canine Good Citizen award.
 Many work in local hospitals, libraries, and schools educating the public on K9 safety, helping children learn to read or simply bringing joy to sick and elderly patients.
 Each PBAC member is dedicated to changing the public’s perceptions, being good Ambassadors, and being the voice for our beloved Bully Breeds.
 The Coalition Aims to dispel the myths & misconceptions surrounding bully breeds, promote responsible bully breed ownership, end breed discrimination and raise awareness about the true loving nature of bully breeds.

 Emergency Medical Funding

 ART provides funding for “owned” pets when families cannot afford medical care.
 Services range from a simple bag of food to tide an owner over to the next paycheck to a significant surgery meaning life or death for the pet.
 Thankfully our donors make this possible and because of our partnerships with some very generous area vets, we are able to stretch dollars donated for animal care.
 The goal of this program is to keep families in homes and out of shelters and we are thankful for the community’s support which makes it possible.